lilianelendvai/reading-notes/README.md

 ## My learning journal for code fellows!

-## Learning bravery from a 10-year-old: what it means to have a Growth Mindset
+## Learning about bravery from a 10-year-old: what it means to have a Growth Mindset

 > **Ms. Lili, I don't think I should stay in band.
 I haven't been able to make a sound, and I'm really trying.
 But I just can't get it, and I don't think I can.**